Medicaid eligibility and enrollment in New Hampshire

 Does New Hampshire Medicaid have a work requirement?

-No, New Hampshire does not currently have a Medicaid work requirement.
-The state did briefly implement one, in 2019.
+New Hampshire previously briefly implemented a state-specific Medicaid work requirement in 2019.
 But it was soon suspended and then overturned by a judge.
 And federal approval for it was eventually revoked by the Biden administration.

 The Granite Advantage program‘s work requirement took effect in 2019, and residents were to begin reporting their community engagement hours by June, with coverage terminations for non-compliance slated to begin on August 1.
 But the work requirement was soon challenged in court, and the state opted to delay implementation until September (with coverage losses beginning December 1) when it became clear that compliance was low in June, with many enrollees potentially unaware of the new rules.